 Life would be easier if people did the right thing.

-Thus, following is case law which may be helpful to combat the fake news, misinformation and defamation crisis — with facts and reality about freedom of speech.
+Thus, the following is case law that may be helpful to combat the fake news, misinformation, and defamation crisis — with facts and reality about freedom of speech.

 Keep reading ….